gallettilance/CS506-Spring2021/00-git/exercises/exercise1.md

 <kbd> git checkout master </kbd>
 <kbd> git pull origin master </kbd>

 This is very important!
-It allows you to keep your local version of the repo up to date with changes being made to the repo by collaborators on other branches.
+It allows you to keep your local version of the repo up to date with changes being made to the repo on github by collaborators on other branches.

 ## Step 15: delete the file